 Grading: homework: 15%, midterm 1: 25%, midterm 2: 25%, final: 35%.
-Final grades may possibly be curved based on the performance of the entire class.
-No individual extra credit.
+Final grades may possibly be curved based on the overall performance of the class, but such curving may only fairly apply to the entire class, not individually.

 Academic misconduct: